Lykaksparsz/StarSwap/README.md

 * Load and unload installed mods.
 (Currently Steam Workshop only.)
 * Ask if you would like to backup your mods.
 * Backup mods and saves on demand.
+* Monitor the Steam Workshop for mod updates, and apply them.

 ## Requirements